Health Law (HEGL)

 Attributes: INLJ, LLM, LWR, PIE.

 HEGL 0292.
 Health Law and Biomedical Ethics.
-(3 Credits)
+(3 to 4 Credits)

 Ensuring the health and welfare of citizens is one of the foundational aims of government, and this goal is facilitated by the enactment and enforcement of healthcare law, public health law, and biomedical ethics.
 This course provides a foundation for legal practice in these three important fields. <p> Healthcare law focuses on the relationship between health care providers and their patients.
 It is shaped by concerns about the obligation to provide care; the liability of healthcare institutions and providers; health insurance and regulatory responses; informed consent and confidentiality; and issues of access, equity, choice, cost, and quality. <p> Public health law centers the tension between the state’s regulatory powers to promote and protect the collective health, safety, and well-being of its citizens.
 It also addresses individuals’ rights to liberty, autonomy, and property as implicated by state actions, including compulsory quarantine, testing, immunization, and organ donation. <p> Biomedical ethics is concerned primarily with the legal, political, and ethical issues that emerge from medicine, the life sciences, biotechnology, and biomedical research.
 These include reproductive technology, genetic screening, human research, and organ transplantation and allocation.
 This portion of the course will therefore cover the legal and regulatory ramifications of such subjects as defining death, “test tube babies,” genetic screening and gene editing technologies, gestational surrogacy, human experimentation, and the right to die. <p> Classes will involve multimedia presentations, discussion of legal cases and academic articles, and presentations by practicing attorneys engaged in the fields of bioethics, public health, and health law.